Out of 112 cannabinoids in the hemp plant, there is no question that THC and CBD are the most well-known.

-One is the active ingredient in one of the most popular recreational drugs in the world, and the other is one of the most popular and promising health supplements of our time.
+One is the active ingredient in one of the most popular recreational drugs in the world, and the other is one of the most popular and promising supplements of our time, CBD oil.

-But for many, if not most people, the list of cannabinoids and their effects ends there.
+But for many, the knowledge of cannabinoids and their effects ends there.

 What is CBG, for example?
 Have you heard of THCV?
-We’re willing to bet you will soon!
+We’re willing to bet you don’t but will do soon!

-Science is only beginning to delve into the possibilities posed by these natural compounds, but evidence already exists that they can increase the effectiveness of CBD’s use for health purposes.
-Let’s take a look at the known important cannabinoids other than THC and CBD, and what they can or can’t do for you!
+Let’s take a look at the known important cannabinoids other than THC and CBD and what they can or can’t do for you!

 But first, what exactly are cannabinoids, and why do they differ so much?

 In this guide: